IAMconsortium/nomenclature/doc/source/index.rst

 Overview
 --------

-The nomenclature package facilitates working with "codelists" that follow the format developed by the `Integrated Assessment Modeling Consortium (IAMC)
+The **nomenclature** package facilitates validation and processing of scenario data for model comparison projects and scenario analysis.
+It allows to manage project templates and "codelists" that follow the format developed by the `Integrated Assessment Modeling Consortium (IAMC) <https://www.iamconsortium.org>`_.

-<https://www.iamconsortium.org>`_.
-Codelists are yaml file based lists of allowed values
-(or codes) for dimensions of IAMC-style data, for example *regions* and *variables*.
+A "codelist" is a list allowed values (or "codes") for dimensions of IAMC-format data, typically *regions* and *variables*.
+Each code can have additional attributes: for example, a "variable" (string) usually has a definition and an expected unit.
-Using these codelists, nomenclature performs data validation to check if a provided data set conforms to the values in the code lists.
+Read the `SDMX Guidelines <https://sdmx.org/?page_id=4345>`_ for more information on the concept of codelists.

+The **nomenclature** package supports three main use cases:

+- Management of codelists, definitions and mappings for model comparison projects
+- Validation of scenario data against the codelists of a specific project
-Additionally, it can execute "region processing", which consists of renaming of "native regions" and/or aggregation to "common regions" used in a project.
+- Region-processing (aggregation and renaming) from "native regions" of a model to "common regions" (i.e., regions that are used for scenario comparison in a project).

-Those two tasks are carried out by two classes:

-#.
-The :class:`DataStructureDefinition` class handles the validation of scenario data.
-   It contains data templates for *variables* (including units) and *regions* to be used in a model comparison or scenario exercise following the IAMC data format.

-#.
-The :class:`RegionProcessor` class carries out renaming and aggregation based on
-   information given in yaml model mapping files.

-Instructions on how to install nomenclature can be found in the "Installation" section.

-The complete user guide including the file specifications for codelists and model mappings, example code and details on how to use nomenclature is given in "User Guide".
+The codelists, definitions and mappings are stored as yaml files.
+Refer to the :ref:`user_guide` for more information.

 Table of Contents
 -----------------